starwit/waste-detection/README.md

 | 3 | **Scene‑based test sets** | One subfolder per scene, each with its own `images/` & `labels/`. | Scene name is appended to filenames so metrics stay separate. |
 | 4 | **Any folder that already contains a `data.yaml` / `dataset.yaml`** | Just copy it in. | Class IDs will be remapped if needed (names have to be the same as in params.yaml). |

-> **Tip:** When you use option&nbsp;4 you can bring in public datasets or prior labeling runs “as is”.
+> **Tip:** When you use option 4 you can bring in public datasets or prior labeling runs “as is”.
 > The importer detects the YAML, builds a temporary copy, remaps the labels, and keeps going—no manual edits required.

 Example scene‑based layout: